EKE00372/WOWThings/README.md

 If you're reporting an issue/bug, please mention the following alongside your issue:

 ```
-* What AltzUI Version are you using
+1. make sure you're using newest version AltzUI
-* describe how to reappear this bug
+2. describe how to reproduce this bug
-* will bug still exists when only both AltzUI and Aurora enable?
+3. will bug still exists when only both AltzUI and Aurora enable?
-* post lua error log if you have.
+4. post lua error log if you have.
 ```